 Camp Anchor is a year-round program serving 1,200 children and adults with special needs.
 The camp is split into a six-week summer program and an October through May program.
 The summer program is currently filled, but sign-ups are still available for fall—call Sept.
-8to sign up.
-Volunteers have to be at least 14 years old and help out with the different recreational activities such as the bowling program, a swim class, or a Saturday recreational program.
+8 to sign up.
+Volunteers have to be 14 or older and help out with the different recreational activities such as the bowling program, a swim class, or a Saturday recreational program.
 The camp facility is completely outdoors during the summer at the Lido Beach Town Park (630 Lido Blvd., Lido Beach), but for indoor activities the camp rents out the necessary venue and space.
 For more information on how to volunteer, call 516-431-6946 and ask for Mindy Reyer, volunteer coordinator, or visit here.

 Special Olympics New York aims to provide year-round sports training and athletic competition in a variety of Olympic-style sports for all children and adults with intellectual disabilities.
 Volunteers can coach athletes, raise money, coordinate events, provide office support, volunteer at one-day events, serve on local program committees, help with sport development, and more.
 There is a place for volunteers of all ages (kids ages 13-16 must be accompanied by a parent/guardian), abilities, and interests.
 For more information on sports events, contact Tim Flynn at email@example.com or call 631-254-1465 x202.
 For more information on development, contact Jennifer Cantone at firstname.lastname@example.org.
 For more information on the organization, call 631-254-1465 x204 or visit online.
 The Long Island office, which serves both Nassau and Suffolk counties, is located at 560 Broadhollow Road, Suite 106, Melville.

 Feed the Hungry